gwu-libraries/fedora-extractor/README.md

 # fedora-extractor
-Extracts content from a Sufia-based repository via Solr and Fedora APIs
+Extracts content from a Sufia-based repository via Solr and Fedora APIs.

+Assumes Sufia 6 objects (pre-PCDM) stored in Fedora 4.6.0 repository, indexed in Solr.